- Your State

 Tennessee families can also choose private schools.
 These nonpublic schools charge tuition and offer a unique learning environment that may be smaller in size, pass on a specific religious tradition, or provide a different curriculum than is available in your district school.

 In Tennessee, students with special needs may be eligible for a publicly funded Individualized Education Account.
 In 2022, this program was expanded to include students with dyslexia.
 Also, a pilot program in which Nashville and Memphis students whose families meet certain income guidelines could qualify for a state-funded voucher is in the process of being established.
 Additional funding may be available from other sources.
-Additional funding may be available from other sources.

 Don’t overlook virtual learning, which offers a uniquely flexible learning environment that meets a variety of family needs.
 Whether your child wants to accelerate learning or needs a quieter, stress-free environment in which to focus, you may be interested in trying online school.

-For the 2021-2022 school year, Tennessee has 57 virtual schools, 29 of which are new ones!
 Virtual schools in Tennessee are overseen by school districts.
 While some virtual schools may be open only to in-district students, others (like Tennessee Virtual Academy and Tennessee Connections Academy) serve students statewide.

+Some superintendents say that, while their district always planned to expand to offer an online education option, the COVID-19 pandemic sped up the process.
 To read more about online learning in Tennessee, check out the Digital Learning Collaborative’s state profile.

 Families can also choose to homeschool.
 This option allows for high levels of customized learning and flexibility.
 All 50 states allow homeschooling, the process of parents educating students at home.